• Skip to primary navigation

 View from Apex Iqaluit Nunavut - photo by Voyageur Tripper

 There are two great hikes in Iqaluit that I personally love.
 The first is the Apex Trail, which traces the coastline from Iqaluit to the small community of Apex.
-Along the trail, you’ll pass the Hudson Bay Buildings and at the end, there’s a big hill to climb for great views of the bay (pictured above).

 I also recommend checking out Sylvia Grinnell Territorial Park.
 The walk along the Sylvia Grinnell River is beautiful, and there is a viewing platform at the start of the trail with great views of the river.

 Because it’s the arctic and there is always a chance of getting lost on the tundra, visitors are advised to hire a local guide if they want to hike outside of town.
-You will have a much better experience knowing you’re safe.
-What’s more, you’ll learn a ton with a knowledgable guide than you would on your own.

 Kayaking